kodedninja/nanocrane/readme.md

 Versatile static-site builder library for [Choo](https://github.com/choojs/choo).

-Merges an exported Choo application + a content object + an HTML string and outputs a set of static HTML files.
+Merges an exported Choo application + a state object with content + an HTML string and outputs a set of static HTML files.

 ## Installation
 ```